dashandong/dashandong.github.io/_posts/2019-08-08-text-and-typography.md

 mermaid: true
 ---

-This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
+This post is to show Markdown syntax rendering on, you can also use it as an example of writing.
 Now, let's start looking at text and typography.

 ## Headings